superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 * ### Essential
 	* Most mods that require this will force install it into your Minecraft instance without any permission, in my experience
 	* In my experience every time I've used it, it has installed itself to a seperate folder and you have to go hunting in your .minecraft folder
-	* It adds expensive cosmetics and such
+	* It adds expensive cosmetics, refer to `Paid Custom Content`
 	* \* Refer to Figura below for a *free* cosmetics alternative and refer to e4mc below for hosting alternative

 # Some general recommendations